go-outside-labs/story-protocol-takehome/literature_review/README.md

 * This paper introduces a design for **SimplePIR**, **the fastest single-server PIR scheme known to date**.

-* The security holds under a simple **learning-with-errors (LWE) scheme** that requires no polynomial arithmetic or fast Fourier transforms.
-The Secret-key Regev encryption gives a secret-key encryption scheme that is secure under the LWE assumption.
+* The security holds under a **learning with errors scheme** that requires no polynomial arithmetic or fast Fourier transforms.
+Regev encryption gives a secret-key encryption scheme that is secure under the LWE assumption.

 * To answer a client’s query, the server performs fewer than **one 32-bit multiplication** and **one 32-bit addition** per **database byte**, achieving **10 GB/s/core server throughput**.